nicolas-vailliet-dynatrace/lab-environment-for-dynatrace-training/README.md

     cd dynatracelab_azure-voting-app-redis;chmod +x deploy-aks-cluster-with-azure-voting-app.sh
     ./deploy-aks-cluster-with-azure-voting-app.sh

-at the end of the workshop, open your azure portal and delete the ressource groups for the VM, for the ACR and for the AKS.
+at the end of the workshop, delete the labs ressource groups (VM, ACR et AKS).

 **DELETE LABS RESSOURCE GROUP** : Go to your Azure Cli and apply these commands (follow the instruction) you will delete only your LAB Ressource Group